semgrep/semgrep-docs/docs/kb/semgrep-ci/bitbucket-triggering-events-to-jenkins.md

 :::

-The steps to setup the webhook are the following:
+The steps to set up the webhook are the following:

 * For a specific Bitbucket repository click on **Repository Settings**->**Webhooks**->**Add Webhook**
 ![image info](/img/kb/ci-bitbucket-defining-webhook.png)